Mary Lizzio de Paulis, age 91, went home to be with the Lord on January 19, 2020.

 With Mary’s passing, she leaves behind immeasurable loss in the lives she touched.

-To send flowers to Mary Lizzio dePaulis' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mary Lizzio dePaulis, please visit our floral store.